samforwill/nlp-campaign-messaging/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+ACKNOWLEDGMENTS --
-ACKNOWLEDGMENTS -- My lovely partner Felipe who helped me manually copy and paste tweets Not
+-My partner Felipe who helped me manually copy and paste tweets and format them for hours -Not Paul Kim